Find Belville HRT Near You Today

 The name "hormone replacement therapy" implies that HRT is replacing the estrogen and progesterone lost.
 It is, but not with the same hormones that our body makes.
 So its not replacing apples with apples.
 It's more like replacing apples with watermelons, and that's the main reason for the risks associated with HRT.

-Testosterone Replacement Therapy - What Are the Benefits?
+Testosterone Replacement Therapy - What Is The Process?